v1kko/daetools/trunk/daetools-package/daetools/docs/pyDAE_user_guide.rst

   and :py:class:`pyCore.daeParameter.SetValues`
   which get/set the parameter value(s) using the ``float`` or the :py:class:`pyUnits.quantity` object(s)

+.. topic:: Notate bene

-.. note:: The functions :py:meth:`pyCore.daeParameter.__call__` and :py:meth:`pyCore.daeParameter.array`
+           The functions :py:meth:`pyCore.daeParameter.__call__` and :py:meth:`pyCore.daeParameter.array`
+           return :py:class:`pyCore.adouble` and :py:class:`pyCore.adouble_array` objects, respectively
-          can only be used to build equations' residual expressions.
+           and does not contain values.
+They are only used to specify equations' residual expressions which are stored in the :py:meth:`pyCore.adouble.Node` / :py:meth:`pyCore.adouble_array.Node` attributes.

-          Other functions can be used to access the parameters data at any point.
+           Other functions (such as :py:attr:`pyCore.daeParameter.npyValues` and :py:attr:`pyCore.daeParameter.GetValue`) can be used to access the values data during the simulation.

+           All above stands for similar functions in :py:class:`pyCore.daeDomain` and :py:class:`pyCore.daeVariable` classes.

 1. To get a value of the ordinary parameter the :py:meth:`pyCore.daeParameter.__call__` function (``operator ()``) can be used.
 For instance, if the variable ``myVar`` has to be